wbpascal/Azuria/README.md

 ##Still questions?
-Then look at the `Azuria.Example` project or the [documentation] (http://azuria.infinitesoul.de/help) (documentation only available in german at the moment).
+Then take a look at the [documentation] (http://azuria.infinitesoul.de/help) (documentation only available in german at the moment).

 ## Other dependencies